 Some owners have backed this motion, applauding the preservation of vehicles in their original form.
 Others have hit back, suggesting that converting classic cars to meet modern emissions targets is a very good way of ensuring that iconic vehicles remain on our roads for as long as possible.

+Do you agree with the results?
 Is a classic car running on battery power the way of the future or, do you feel that a vehicle which has been modified beyond its original specification can no longer truly be a classic?
 Let us know your thoughts in the comments section below.